Saxophones - vintage v. modern

 And now we come to the tone and the tuning.

-difference is that the modern marketplace demands a more open, powerful tone.
-If
+difference is that the modern marketplace demands a more open, powerful

-to meet the compromises, but because of the accuracy of design
+have to meet the compromises, but because of the accuracy of design

 Build quality is an area in which there are pros and cons.
 As stated

 earlier, modern alloys tend to be stronger - but in some cases this

 has led to manufacturers cutting corners in order to both speed

 up production and cheapen it.
 This means that modern horns are a

 built a lot lighter than vintage horns on the whole, and in some

 cases it could be said that the line has been overstepped, with

 some modern horns suffering from overly soft keywork.
 It can also